jbtiglao/e-peddler/README.md

   ---
 ## Tests 📌

-  The following procedures are done  during development:
+  The following procedures are done to develop and test the application and its functionalities:

 ### Starter Code